 VIDEOS

-Donor Spotlight: Thanks to the generosity of Guru Krupa Foundation, HAF is able to offer a unique teacher training program and multimedia resources for high school teachers in the subject areas of World History, Ancient Civilizations, World Geography, and World Religions.
-This partnership makes it possible to provide training free of charge to all high school teachers.
+Donor Spotlight: Thanks to the generosity of Guru Krupa Foundation, HAF is able to offer a unique training program, and web and multimedia resources for K-12 and college teachers in the subject areas of World History, Ancient Civilizations, World Geography, and World Religions, as well as for law enforcement, community, and corporations.
+This partnership makes it possible to provide training free of charge to all relevant stakeholders.
 It has also allowed HAF to launch its Ancient India, the Indosphere, and Dharma Traditions in Academia project.